-Moving forward, our continuing challenge is to minimize the negative impact on the community and customers from past restructuring efforts and ensure the City adds ongoing value to taxpayers.
+Moving forward, our continuing challenge is to minimize the negative impact on our community and customers from past restructuring efforts and ensure the City adds ongoing value to the taxpayers.
 Glendale's vision is accomplished through a combination of the City Council's priorities, the City's strategic goals, and key performance indicators.
-With the FY 2019-20 budget process, the City Council has reaffirmed the following priorities:
+With the FY 2020-21 budget process, the City Council has reaffirmed the following priorities: